logbyjungle/ReverendTranslated/README.md

 > implement security features: protection from ddos,fail2ban,modsecurity...
 > add github badges
 > make it possible to get translation from the original chinese version

-*This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.
-The translated text of *Reverend Insanity* included or produced by this project is **unauthorized and copyrighted** by the original author and publisher.
-This project **does not grant permission** to redistribute or commercialize these translations.*